mal-lang/mal-simulator/README.md

 ## Node properties in the MAL Simulator

-To implement MAL logic, a few properties have been added to nodes the simulator.
+To implement the MAL logic, a few additional properties have been added to nodes in the MAL simulator.

 ### Viability

-We want to find out which attack steps are possible to get to in the attack graph.
-To do that we calculate viability.
+We want to determine which attack steps are possible to compromise in the attack graph with respect to the state of `defense`/`exist`/`notExist` steps.
+We call that property viability.
 To get the viability of an attack step, we look at its parents viability.
-Some attack step have `defense`/`exist`/`notExist` steps as parents.
-The viability of `defenses`/`exist`/`notExist` step is determined by whether they are enabled/have their conditions met or not.
+Some attack steps have `defense`/`exist`/`notExist` steps as parents.
+The viability of those steps is determined by whether they are enabled/have their conditions met or not.
-In this way the viability propagates from `defenses`/`exist`/`notExist` steps to attack steps and tells us if the attack steps are viable based on current `defense`/`exists`/`notExist` statuses.
+In this way the viability propagates from `defense`/`exist`/`notExist` steps to attack steps and indicates whether the attack steps are viable based on current `defense`/`exists`/`notExist` statuses.

 [See implementation](https://github.com/mal-lang/mal-simulator/blob/0144efd78d78b606ab25c74a73675e00dafd4887/malsim/graph_processing.py#L147)

 Attack steps:
-- Viability on attack steps represents whether an it is possible to compromise at all based on its parents.
+- Viability on attack steps represents whether it is possible to compromise with respect to the state of the attack graphs `defense`/`exist`/`notExist` steps.
   - An `AND`-step is viable if all of its (necessary) parents are viable.
 Otherwise it is unviable.
   - An `OR`-step is viable if any of its parents are viable.
 Otherwise it is unviable.
-  - An attack step with an uncertain TTC (which means it includes a Bernoulli distribution) is unviable if its Bernoulli sampling 'fails' (optional with setting `run_attack_step_bernoullis`).
+  - An attack step with an uncertain TTC (i.e. it includes a Bernoulli distribution) is unviable if its Bernoulli sampling 'fails' (optional with setting `run_attack_step_bernoullis`).

-- Viability on defense steps represents if they are enabled or not and is used to propagate viability to its children attack steps.
+- Viability on defense steps represents whether they are enabled or not and is used to propagate viability to their child attack steps.
   - A disabled `defense` step is viable (which means it is not making any of its children unviable)
   - An enabled `defense` step is unviable (which means it makes its AND-children unviable)
-  - A `defense` step can be pre enabled based on its TTC (optional with setting `run_defense_step_bernoullis`)
+  - A `defense` step can be pre-enabled based on its TTC (optional with setting `run_defense_step_bernoullis`)

-- Viability on `exist`/`notExist` steps are also used to propagate viability to its children.
+- Viability on `exist`/`notExist` steps is also used to propagate viability to its children.
   - if an `exist` step has any of its requirements met it is viable.
 It will be unviable if none of its requirements are present.
   - if a `notExist` step has any of its requirements met it is not viable.
 It will be viable